proinsias/proinsias.github.io/_posts/2021/2021-04-26-python-optimize-logging-of-expensive-debugging-operations.md

 ---
 layout: single
-title: "Python: Optimize logging of expensive debugging operations"
+title: 'Python: Optimize logging of expensive debugging operations'
+excerpt: Only log if threshold is set appropriately
 date: 2021-04-26 19:24
-modified: 2021-04-26 19:24
+modified: 2021-11-02 19:24
 categories: til
 tags:
     - logging
     - python
     - til
 ---

 > Formatting of message arguments is deferred until it cannot be avoided.